celtera/libremidi/docs/usage.md

 The default error handling is done with exceptions.
 If exceptions are undesirable, it is also possible to set a callback function which will be invoked upon error, for the `midi_in` and `midi_out` classes.

-(Some classes may still throw, such as when creating invalid MIDI messages with the `rtmidi17::message` helpers, or the `observer` classes).
+(Some classes may still throw, such as when creating invalid MIDI messages with the `libremidi::message` helpers, or the `observer` classes).

 ```C++
 // Create the midi object